11 Ways to Prevent Frozen Pipes This Winter

 When water freezes, it expands, causing stress and strain on your pipes.
 If the integrity of your plumbing is compromised, that could mean cracks, leaks, or worse – burst pipes.
-Make sure your plumbing is prepared for freezing temps this year with professional tips from TLC Plumbing.
+Make sure you’re prepared for freezing temps this year.

 1. Watch the Weather.
 While water can freeze at 29°F, but the water in pipes has a lower threshold.
 If you’re inching towards 20°F, it’s time to worry about bursting.

-2. Keep the Water Running.
-Contrary to popular belief, leaving the faucet running does not actually stop the water from freezing.
+2. Drip, Drip, Drip.
+Contrary to popular belief, leaving the faucet dripping does not actually stop the water from freezing.
 But, it can stop a pipe from bursting.
 Turning on your faucet opens a valve that relieves the water pressure that would normally pressure a pipe to burst.
 It doesn’t have to be much, even the slowest drip will relieve pressure!

 4. Seal the Outside of Your Home.
 Checking your space for air leaks and cracks is also a great way to boost heating efficiency in the winter.
 Seal with caulk or insulation.